Display images in the terminal

 Wait for a key press before exiting after displaying the images.

 Use the Unicode placeholder method to display the images.
 Useful to display images from within full screen terminal programs that do not understand the kitty graphics protocol such as multiplexers or editors.
 See Unicode placeholders for details.
+Note that when using this method, placed (with

 - --passthrough <PASSTHROUGH>#